TheDiscoMole/Machine-Learning/resume/index.md

 ## SKILLS

 The last year or so I have been delving into Psychological & Neurological phenomena such as [Split Brain](https://en.wikipedia.org/wiki/Split-brain) patients and the [Motor & Sensory Homunculus](https://en.wikipedia.org/wiki/Cortical_homunculus) to try and understand neuro-computational structures more intuitively whilst also gaining a rigorous understanding of the mathematical principles behind Deep Learning like Linear Algebra, Gradient Descent & Derivatives, etc and getting to firm grips with useful programming languages and tools to implement actual solutions.
-The entire learning process has been part of my [main interest and project in AI]({{site-url}}/real-intelligence/). *Below you will find a rough ranking of my Deep Learning relatated skillset:*
+The entire learning process has been part of my [main interest and project in AI]({{site-url}}/real-intelligence/). *Below you will find a rough ranking of my Deep Learning related skillset:*

 -----------------------------------------------------------